wp-plugins/quick-paypal-payments/readme.txt

 If it all goes wrong, just reinstall the plugin and start again.
 If you need help then [contact me](http://aerin.co.uk/contact-me/).

 == Changelog ==

+= 3.1
+*	Closed an XSS security hole
+*	Fixed the incorrect shortcode description

 = 3.0
 *	Multiple form support